tangih/french_parser/README.md

 ### Probabilistic CYK algorithm

-The Cocke-Younger-Kasami (CYK) algorithm \cite{cocke1970programming, younger1967recognition, kasami1966efficient} is a parsing algorithm for context-free grammars.
+The Cocke-Younger-Kasami (CYK) algorithm is a parsing algorithm for context-free grammars.
 For a given sentence and a CFG in Chomsky normal form, the algorithm returns whether or not the input sentence can be generated from the CFG.
 We implement a probabilistic version of this algorithm, giving the most probable parse of the input sentence, if it exists.
-The pseudocode of the algorithm can be found in algorithm \ref{alg:cyk}.
+The pseudocode of the algorithm is the following

 ![](images/algo.png)

-The parse can then be inferred using the array \texttt{back}.
-The worst-case complexity of the algorithm is $O(n^3 \cdot |G|)$.
+The parse can then be inferred using the array `back`.

-## Bibliography

-[^f1]: footnote